The latest workshops, webinars and guest lectures happening across Australia.

 The General Practice Conference & Exhibition (GPCE) is the leading CPD event for primary care and recognised as one of the most important CPD events on the general practice calendar.

-A look at our most popular resources, events and content in 2019
+A look at our most popular resources, events and content

 The Quick Reference Cards are designed as an on-the-spot point of reference for health professionals and care staff working with people with dementia, to help address responsive behaviours.